patrick-replogle/patrick-replogle/README.md

 My name is Patrick and I'm a full stack web developer and recent Lambda School alumni from Portland, OR.
 I'm always eager to learn a new technology, or contribute to an interesting project.

-⚡ Some technologies I like to use include:
+⚡ Some technologies I use:

   - React
   - Javascript